VirginiaDooley/pinboard/notes.md

     as time allows, figure out board show redirect after save

     just show boardslist component in that route

+    diff url for production and DEVELOPMENT?

   what else for project specs?
-    README
+    finish README
     blog and video
     deploy to heroku, as time allows
 <!--